Skip to main content

 • Technologies to allow therapeutic proteins other than lysosomal enzymes to be secreted and taken up by other cells via cross-correction

-• Novel strategies to prevent deleterious immune responses to gene therapy, genome editing and/or enzyme replacement therapy
+• Novel strategies to prevent deleterious immune responses to gene therapy, to improve efficiency in genome editing and/or enzyme replacement therapy

-• Establishment of more robust phenotypic screens that may help prioritize candidate compounds for further testing
+• Establishing of more robust phenotypic screens that may help prioritize candidate compounds for further testing

 • Innovative technology for non–small molecule delivery